The CrossFit Quads

 It’s funny how CrossFit has such a staunch anti-bodybuilding sentiment, yet it’s participants clearly share a narcissistic vibe.
 Early on the workouts were short, intense, and effective and the high enthusiasm laid the foundation for how well CF has expanded.
 True athletes like my friend Eva Twardokens and Greg Amundson excelled and were highlighted, and everyone wanted to be like them.
 There was that element of “showing some skin”, but an argument could be made that it was for the sake of utility.
 For example, in this video, Amundson starts fully clothed and sheds the shirt mid-workout.

 I’ve done a lot of CrossFit and high-intensity training in climates that are much harsher than California, and I can assure you that life is easier without a shirt on.
 But nowadays, fashion—whether it concerns clothing or the body—is the norm in CrossFit.
 And even wear accessories like luxury brand watches.
 However, for those needing a watch repairs service, contact an expert to assist you.
+Those who would like to wear stylish watches without breaking the bank may look for a luxury replica watch.

 Let’s be clear: there’s nothing wrong with this.